Bobbybob96/TPRG-assignment-1/README.md

 Area/Volume Calculator

 A comprehensive Python-based calculator for computing volumes of various 3D geometric shapes.
-Built as part of TPRG 2131 - Programming for Technology II.
+Built as part of TPRG.

 Features

 The calculator supports volume calculations for 14 different 3D shapes:

 Basic Shapes